Shopify Expert Cost: What to Budget by Service, Scope and Engagement

 The vendor quote was just over half of the real budget.
 This is normal.
 Merchants who only budget for the vendor quote are surprised every time.

-Payment structures: what's standard
+Payment structures: what is standard

-For projects
+For projects:

-• 50% deposit / 50% on completion — small projects under $5K
+• 50% deposit / 50% on completion — small projects under $5K.

-• 25% × 4 milestones — mid projects $5K–$50K
+• 25% × 4 milestones — mid projects $5K-$50K.

-• 30% deposit / monthly progress payments / 10% retention — large builds $50K+
+• 30% deposit / monthly progress payments / 10% retention — large builds $50K+.

-For retainers
+For retainers:

-• Monthly in advance — standard
+• Monthly in advance — standard.

-• Quarterly in advance — sometimes for established relationships, sometimes with discount
+• Quarterly in advance — sometimes for established relationships, sometimes with discount.

-• Annual upfront — rare, usually with significant discount; not recommended early in a relationship
+• Annual upfront — rare, usually with significant discount; not recommended early in a relationship.

-For ad spend retainers
+For ad spend retainers:

-• Management fee monthly + ad spend pass-through — ad spend on your card, fee on theirs
+• Management fee monthly + ad spend pass-through — ad spend on your card, fee on theirs.

-• % of ad spend — common for performance retainers, usually 5–15%
+• % of ad spend — common for performance retainers, usually 5-15%.

-• 100% upfront for substantial work — large red flag
+• 100% upfront for substantial work — large red flag.

-• Cash-only or off-platform payments — no recourse if things go wrong
+• Cash-only or off-platform payments — no recourse if things go wrong.

-• No invoicing or paper trail — required for accounting and dispute resolution
+• No invoicing or paper trail — required for accounting and dispute resolution.

 Hidden costs most merchants forget